jeanhaley32/mkdserve/readme.md

 🚧 **Work in Progress** 🚧

 # MkdServe (MarkDown Serve)
-very simple single page HTTP server used to serve a markdown file as a webpage.
+very simple single page HTTP server.
+Converts MarkDown (.md) files to HTML.
+Serves jpeg, gifs, and pngs from `/image/` subdirectory, accessive via `/image/` subdomain.

 ## Why?
 I am interested in setting up a personal web page, I don't need anything fancy at the moment, and would like for it to just be an easily modifiable